ooni/spec/nettests/ts-017-web-connectivity.md

-3. follow the redirect by performing a connectivity step for the redirect URL, then perform the first step of this algorithm with one of the connections that we could successfully establish;
+3. follow the redirect by performing a connectivity step for the redirect URL, then perform the first step of this algorithm with one of the connections that we could successfully establish except that we do not issue a TH request in this case (motivation: the current TH protocol cannot accommodate for that and we would create excessive TH load if we did that);

 4. stop with an error after ten redirects.

-If using this algorithm, the implementation MUST correctly set the `depth=N` tag.
-By using this algorithm, we get extra visibility of what happens in the network while following reedirecs.
+When using this algorithm, the implementation MUST correctly set the `depth=N` tag.
+By using this algorithm, we get extra visibility of what happens in the network while following redirects.
+Hence, we are able to more precisely figure out the reason for blocking.

-### Extension E003: DNS-over-UDP lookups
+#### Extension E003: DNS-over-UDP lookups

 Whenever it performs a DNS lookup, Web Connectivity runs a secondary lookup using a DNS-over-UDP resolver using a well-known endpoint (e.g.,